azizkoumenji/netbook/README.md

 # Netbook
-You can visit the website using this link: https://netbook-production.up.railway.app/.
+You can visit the website using this link: https://netbook-production.up.railway.app/ (in case it didn't work it's probably because I ran out of free credits).
 ### Features:
 - Real time messaging
 - Image upload for posts